mattbasta/client-performance-handbook/README.md

-# Client-Side Performance Almanac
+# Client-Side Performance Handbook

-A web developer's resource for all things performance-related on the web, with stats, stories, and proverbs.
+A web developer's resource for all things performance-related on the web in one handy guide.

 by [Matt Basta](http://mattbasta.com)